Mesophilic Anaerobic Digestion and the Thermophilic Temperature Range

-From this it is clear that both temperature range types of anaerobic digestion will be likely to continue to be used alongside each other, with each temperature range having its uses in individual cases, for the foreseable future.
+From this it is clear that both temperature range types of anaerobic digestion will be likely to continue to be used, with each temperature range having its uses in individual cases, for the foreseeable future.

-Where sanitisation is necessary, the argument for mesophilic type AD Plants ,and thermophilic plants that run at temperatures below 70, is weakened by the additional heat requirement of the sanitization stage, and thermophilic treatment is becoming more common in such cases.
-Nevertheless, many designers simply continue to use the mesophilic temperature range and only pasteurize the output.
-By using a heat exchanger system on the pasteurization process module the heat balance of the plant overall may not necessarily be unduly affected.
+Where sanitization is necessary, the argument for mesophilic type AD Plants, and thermophilic plants that run at temperatures below 70, is weakened by the additional heat requirement of the sanitization stage, and thermophilic treatment is becoming more common in such cases.
+Nevertheless, many designers simply continue to use the mesophilic temperature range and only pasteurise the output.
+By using a heat exchanger system on the pasteurisation process module the heat balance of the plant overall may not necessarily be unduly affected.